The British School in the Twentieth-Century (Fourth Edition)

 Adam Kuper's Anthropology and Anthropologists: The British School in the Twentieth-Century (Fourth Edition; Routledge, 2014) is an excellent, comprehensive tour through one of the most important and influential schools of anthropological theory, easily ranking alongside the Structuralist school of Claude-Levi Strauss and the Historical Particularist school of Franz Boas.
 In this concise, but comprehensive edition, Kuper explores the characters and ideas that built the school through both collaboration and conflict.
 It is an easy, accessible introduction that satisfies the reader’s anthropological curiosity while providing plenty of resources to take the exploration farther afield.

 Jeffrey Bristol holds a Ph.D. in Anthropology from Boston University, a J.D. from the University of Michigan and an M.A. in Middle Eastern Studies from the University of Chicago.
-He practices law, works as an independent scholar and serves as a naval officer in the US Navy Reserve.
-He lives in Tampa, Fl.
+He practices law, works as an independent scholar and serves as an officer in the US Navy Reserve.
+He lives with his wife and two children in Tampa, Fl.